workhorsemarketing/Gravity-Forms-Data-Layer-Events/README.md

 ```

 Works with all confirmation types (AJAX, text, redirect, new page).
 However we recommend AJAX as it's best for accessibility and user experience.

+## To Do
+Fire off data for address and other fields to data layer